ELABDELLAOUI-HAJAR/alx-higher_level_programming/README.md

 0x03-python-data_structures : we learn about lists and data structures<br/>
 0x04-python-more_data_structures :we learn about lambda and more data structures : sets, dictionary<br/>
 0x05-python-exceptions : we learn about handling Exceptions in python<br/>
+0x06-python-classes : we learn about classes in python <br/>